ThibaudDauce/phpstan-blade/README.md

 - [ ] Support mailable views
 - [ ] Support `@includes`
 - [ ] Support `compact()` function for view parameters

+## Development

+The extension code has a lot of comment to explain every thing it's doing.
+The main entry point is the `BladeRule` class.